 Using this method, proponents say, teachers have the opportunity to help students learn as individuals, and students can learn concepts more quickly.

 Yet, since its takeoff, skeptics have questioned whether students have the time management skills to watch the videos at home and whether in-class work really does affect student achievement.
 Some have even questioned whether students and parents like the new approach, and if flipped learning is just a fad.

-To help peers and skeptics better understand the concept of flipped learning, Jon Bergmann and Aaron Sams, high school science teachers and pioneers in the Flipped Class ideology, created a first-of-its kind flipped classroom “open house” on Jan.
-30, which invited other educators to see how flipped learning works and what students have to say about it.
+To help peers and skeptics better understand the concept of flipped learning, Jon Bergmann and Aaron Sams, high school science teachers and pioneers in the Flipped Class ideology, recently created a first-of-its kind flipped classroom “open house,” which invited other educators to see how flipped learning works and what students have to say about it.
 The event took place in two countries, 20 states, and more than 30 cities and towns.

 Watch Lake Elmo Elementary’s experience: